rmagee/EPCPyYes/README.rst

 Pronounced "EPC-Pie-Yes": Open source components for the GS1 EPCIS standard
 ===========================================================================

+A foundational component of the QU4RTET open-source EPCIS platform.

 The main
 purpose of this library is to allow developers to quickly build systems that parse, generate and store EPCIS data quickly and efficiently with a clear